Xophmeister/stupidTrains/README.md

 ### `-json`

-Parameter: `FILENAME`
+Parameter: `FILENAME+`

-Import data from a JSON file.
+Import data from a JSON file(s).
 See the project wiki for the schema.

 ## Statistical Analyses